Skip to Main Content

 Piston Scholar Joe Estevez’s Dream Career hits the Digital “Car-Scape”

-Joe Estevez, the 20-year-old student at Palm Beach (Florida) State College who was awarded a Piston Scholarship in 2023 fell in love with cars and auto racing as a 5-year-old growing up in Florida, going to such races as the Sebring 12-Hour and the Daytona 24-hour in the company of his race-car driver dad, Jose.
+Joe Estevez, the 20-year-old student at Palm Beach (Florida) State College who was awarded a Piston Scholarship in 2023 fell in love with cars and auto racing as a 5-year-old growing up in Florida, going to such races as the Sebring 12-hour and the Daytona 24-hour in the company of his race-car driver dad, Jose.

 It didn’t take long before he was immersed in the world of computer design, taking his love of vintage and classic racing cars into a whole new world of technology that would blow the minds of most of the older generation.
 For the youngsters, it’s become simply routine.